DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 - Size -- model TBD

-- True Shape -- model TBD
+- True Shape -- model TBD; this will encode the intrinsicellipticity of the object (something like a semi-major and semi-minor axis)

-- Observed Shape -- model TBD
+- Observed Shape -- model TBD; this wil encode the light profile of the object (something like a Sersic profile).
+The final, observed object on the sky will be achieved by drawing a circular object with the specified profile and then warping it to have the ellipticity specified by the True Shape (for example).

 - Flux -- either the flux of the galaxy/component in the nominal LSST bands or the model SED plus a normalization.